QualiSystems/Sandbox-TeamCIty-Plugin/README.md

 **To use the CloudShell bulid feature:**
 1. Add The **CloudShell Sandbox** build feature from the build features list.
-2. Fill all required fields.
+2. Fill in all required fields.
 3. Click **Save**.

+For example:
 ![Alt text](pics/Screenshot_9.png?raw=true)

 When the sandbox is active, the sandbox’s Id and additional information become available in *%SANDBOX_ID%*.